-Walking tours are one of my favorite things to do when I visit a new place.
-I think exploring on foot gives you the opportunity to see a neighborhood up-close and learn about the people and places that make it tick.
-I've put together a round-up of Free New York City Walking Tours for visitors on a budget.
+Walking tours are a wonderful way to visit a new place, especially New York City.
+Exploring on foot gives you the opportunity to see a neighborhood up-close and learn about the people and places that make it tick.
+We've put together a round-up of free New York City walking tours for visitors on a budget.
 These tours cover a variety of neighborhoods, as well as two of New York City's great parks -- Central Park and the High Line.
-Be aware that free tours tend to attract large groups, so you're not going to get the same intimate experience you might experience some of New York City's Best Walking Tours, but you can't beat the price!
+Be aware that free tours tend to attract large groups, so you're not going to get the same intimate experience you might experience some of New York City's best walking tours, but you can't beat the price!

 Every Friday at 12:30 p.m. you can experience a wonderful tour of Grand Central and the surrounding neighborhood led by Justin Ferate or Peter Laskowich.
 In addition to exploring some of the highlights of Grand Central terminal, it also includes many neighborhood highlights, including Pershing Square and the Chrysler Building.

 - Where: Sculpture Court at 120 Park Avenue (southwest corner of East 42nd Street)

 - Sponsor: Grand Central Partnership